AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 that is the total of the required bytes plus the gap, as per the documentation.
 As such, this is a "confirming" size clause because the reserved gap component increases the required size to that value (which is the point).
-We don't really need to both, i.e., declare the reserved gap component and also set the record type size to the larger value.
+We don't really need to do both, i.e., declare the reserved gap component and also set the record type size to the larger value.
 We could have done either one alone.
 One could argue that setting the size alone would have been simpler, in that it would obviate the type